-How tiny, volunteer nonprofit raised $57 million for Ukraine
+How a tiny, volunteer nonprofit raised $57 million for Ukraine

 She was part of a chat group with IT Troops, a group of Ukrainian technology workers and entrepreneurs who help get supplies to troops and fund humanitarian work.
 They put Terekhova in charge of their humanitarian efforts.
 The group had been in contact with Razom for Ukraine, a U.S.-based charity run by Ukrainian and Ukrainian American volunteers.

-Over a video call with some of Razom’s board members, Terekhova explained the project and provided expected costs for materials — she had already raised the funds to cover the discounted labor and ongoing expenses like food.
+Over a video call with some of Razom’s board members, Tereshkova explained the project and provided expected costs for materials — she had already raised the funds to cover the discounted labor and ongoing expenses like food.
 Three days later, she got a message from Razom congratulating her on her grant for $28,000, enough to cover all of the materials.

 “It was absolutely shocking,” Terekhova says.
 “It was happening so fast.
 It was easy because we absolutely understand each other.”